 Please meet your guide, Richard Pailthorpe, in the courtyard area outside the Museum gift shop/main entrance.

-Our Waterside Cafe will be open from 9am for those who wish to arrive earlier, why not grab a cup of tea or even a tasty breakfast beforehand?
+Our waterside café will be open from 9am for those who wish to arrive earlier, so why not grab a cup of tea or even a tasty breakfast beforehand?

 Please make sure you book your tickets online.

 £5 each to include 50% discount for return visit to Museum.

 Click here to book – online bookings only.

 Please wear sensible and sturdy shoes to walk in, some paths at the Museum are uneven.
 The walk is approximately 2 miles.